agondi/HW2-Maps/README.md

-# Maps194
+# HW2-Maps

 ## *Amita Gondi*

-**Maps194** displays a list of maps, each of which show user-defined markers with a title, description, and location.
+**Maps** displays a list of maps, each of which show user-defined markers with a title, description, and location.
 The user can also create a new map.

 Time spent: **10** hours spent in total